Grounding Language for Transfer in Deep Reinforcement Learning: General Framework

-\paragraph{Reinforcement learning (RL)} The goal of an autonomous agent is to maximize cumulative reward obtained from the environment.
+The goal of an autonomous agent is to maximize cumulative reward obtained from the environment.
 A traditional way to achieve this is by learning an action value function $Q(s,a)$ through reinforcement.
 The \emph{Q-function} predicts the expected future reward for choosing action~$a$ in state~$s$.
-A straightforward policy then is to simply choose the action that maximizes the $Q$-value in the current state: $\pi(s) = \argmax_a Q(s,a)$.
-If we also make use of the descriptions, we have a text-conditioned policy: $\pi(s, Z) = \argmax_a Q(s, a, Z)$.
+A straightforward policy then is to simply choose the action that maximizes the $Q$-value in the current state: